-This caricature of LGBT+ people goes far back.
+This caricature of LGBT+ people goes back far.
 I’ve seen my old man laugh his socks off at movies about such transvestites and even in anime the stereotype has lingered for a while.
 Gainax’s 2002 anime original Abenobashi comes to mind, which features the similarly-promiscuous Ms. Aki; another character who frequently flirts with underage protagonists.

 These tropes and the jokes they serve are ancient, so seeing them rehashed yet again is already disappointing on its own.
 But we also can’t ignore that, in spite of comedic intentions, Gargantia’s depictions of LGBT+ people reinforces real-world stereotypes.
 They reflect real beliefs that continue to live in people and which have been used to justify the oppression, abuse, and even murder of queer individuals.
 It’s a low blow and for what purpose?
 A cringeworthy attempt at comedy?

 Anime has a bizarre track record when it comes to LGBT+ depictions.
 Lesbian relationships are seen as cute and adorable; yuri influences are allowed to prosper and even make their way into mainstream anime.
 But that seems hypocritical, coming from a country where same-sex relationships are not legally recognized.
 A country where LGBT+ people are frequently not afforded the same protections as other citizens.
+Where gay people can be turned away from businesses, refusing to serve them.
 The medium loves to fetishize queerness for yuri and yaoi, but when a normal anime tries its hands at gay characters, this is what we get.